matteo015/matteo015/README.md

 ## :herb: About me:

-- 🌱 I’m a highschool student from Brazil with great interest in problem solving/creating games with progamming.
+- 🍀 I’m a highschool student from Brazil with great interest in problem solving/creating games with progamming.

-- 🍀 Currently learning the basics but i'm doing an extra for expanding what i already know like taking courses and etc..
+- 🍀 Currently learning the basics but i'm doing an extra for expanding what i already know like taking courses and etc...
+##

+## 🌱 Right now:
+- 🍀 Learning C and JavaScript.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/gjrYDwbjnK8x36xZIO/giphy.gif" width="200"/>